Charlie Library

 | Access to clinical trials | Not available | Integration planned for 2026 |

-| Access to full-text paywalled articles | Restricted | Requires the user to upload their PDF files to a workspace |
+| Access to full-text paywalled articles | Restricted | Requires the user to upload their PDF files to a library |

 What to Avoid and What to Prefer